 I’ve broken it down into 12 steps, and I am calling it my Learn to Quilt 12-step program.
 Once you’ve been quilting for some time, you’ll see why! 😉

 In honor of the holiday shopping season already being in full swing, I am sharing with you a GIFT GUIDE for the sewists, makers, and quilters out there!
-If you are seeking the perfect Chistmas gift, holiday gift, or birthday gift for a quilter – look no further!
+If you are seeking the perfect Chistmas gift, holiday gift, or birthday gift for a quilter – here’s your place for all the Awesome Gifts for Quilters!

 Who loves a great free quilt pattern?
 I know I sure do!
 Right now I am going to deliver to you all a FREE beginner-friendly, accuquilt-friendly, throw size quilt pattern!